-I have a new favorite veggie, Rutabaga Fries.
-Sounds like a deep-fried bit of delicious goodness, right?
-Nope.
-This is roasted on a sheet pan and is super low calorie and low carb while being super high on the deliciousness scale!
+Rutabaga Fries will quickly become one of your favorite side dishes.
+They sound like a deep-fried bit of delicious goodness, right?
+This is roasted on a sheet pan and is super low calorie and low carb while being super high on the deliciousness scale all in 20 minutes!

 Here is a photo of the rutabaga as you’ll find in the stores.
 The skin is really delicate, so it will almost always have a wax coating.
 Don’t eat that.
 Yuck!

 These are easy to peel with a potato peeler, so spend a few minutes and remove the skin.

 Rutabaga: The obvious main ingredient is rutabaga.
 If you’ve never had rutabaga before, you may not realize just how good it is for you.
 It is loaded with calcium, vitamin E, potassium, vitamin C, and more.
 Plus, they taste great too.

 Olive Oil: Using olive oil is a great way to crisp up the fries.
 Coconut, grape seed, or avocado oils work as well.

 Seasonings: We season our fries with pepper, salt, and garlic powder.
 I have a feeling you are going to love these fries so much the way they are.

 🔪 How to Cut?

 One: Peel the rutabaga’s outer skin off with a potato peeler.
 It’s waxy and might feel strange but just peel it all off, including the ends that are a little bit hard.